Thomas H. Stack: Early life

 Thomas H. Stack was born on July 3, 1845, in Union, Virginia (located in present-day West Virginia).
 He enrolled in the Virginia Military Institute, but his studies were halted due to the outbreak of the Civil War in 1861, and Stack enlisted in the Confederate States Army on December 16, 1863.
 Holding the rank of private, he was first assigned as an artilleryman, and on March 3, 1864, transferred to the signal corps.
 He is last recorded as an enlisted member of the Confederate Army on January 7, 1865.

 Following the end of the war, Stack went on to resume his studies at Georgetown College in Washington, D.C., in 1866.
 He decided to enroll at Georgetown after hearing its president, Bernard A. Maguire, preach in Virginia.
 Stack completed his studies in 1868, and entered the Society of Jesus on September 1 of that year.
 He was eventually ordained a priest in 1881.

 Academic career

 Stack served variously as a professor of physics at Georgetown College, at the College of the Holy Cross, and on three separate occasions at Boston College.
 He also taught chemistry at Boston College, and became the first faculty moderator of The Stylus of Boston College, a magazine founded in 1883.
 He was a member of the Georgetown College board of directors from 1884 to 1885.

 On August 5, 1887, Stack succeeded Edward V. Boursaud as the president of Boston College.
+During his presidency, he also served as pastor of the Church of the Immaculate Conception in the South End of Boston.
 His tenure was very short-lived, as he became severely ill with a fever on August 22, and died on August 30.
 Nicholas Russo was appointed as the vice rector and president of the school.